Hybrid Active-Passive IRS Assisted Energy-Efficient Wireless Communication: Proposed Solutions

 \subsection{Rician Fading Channel Case}

-Finally, we study the general case under the Rician fading channel case.
+Finally, we study the general Rician fading channel case.
 Since the discrete integer variables $\{{N_{{\text{act}}}},{N_{{\text{pas}}}}\}$ are \mbox{coupled} in the objective function, problem \eqref{P9} is a \mbox{non-convex} \mbox{optimization} problem, which is challenging to be solved optimally.
 To overcome this issue, we obtain the following proposition.

 \begin{Proposition} For any fixed ${x_{{\text{pas}}}}$, ${{\eta}\left( {{x_{{\text{act}}}},{x_{{\text{pas}}}}} \right)}$ is a \mbox{quasi-concave} function w.r.t. ${x_{{\text{act}}}} \in \mathbb{R}^{+}$, where $x_\text{act}$ and $x_\text{pas}$ are the continuous values of $N_\text{act}$ and $N_\text{pas}$ with integer relaxation, respectively. \end{Proposition}